Dehydration vs. bacteria

 If you are interested, click here to find a map of all of the LDS canneries in the United States.
 Click on the state in which you live, or a surrounding state, to find the nearest one!

 Mylar bags are reflective silver bags that are durable and puncture resistant, making them a perfect second line of defense for your vacuum-sealed bags.
 Also, the shiny coating reflects sunlight, a powerful food-degrading agent.

-Mylar bags are very important for long-term storage (up to 30 years).
+Mylar bags are very important for long-term food storage (up to 30 years).
 The bags keep out harmful sunlight, protect against puncturing, and keep out rodents.
 You should store your Mylar bags in a cool place, such as a basement storage area.

 To Seal a Mylar Bag